Darvid-223/Pythonhotkey/README.md

 ## Usage

-1. Edit `config.py` to add your custom hotkeys and automation tasks.
+1. Edit `pytkey.py` to add your custom hotkeys and automation tasks.
 Follow the provided examples as a template.

 2. Start the script:

-python main.py
+sudo systemctl enable pytkey.service sudo systemctl start pytkey.service

 3. The script will now run in the background, and your custom hotkeys and automation tasks will be active.

+4. Check status of script:

+sudo systemctl status pytkey.service

+5. Stop the script:

+sudo systemctl stop pytkey.service

 ## Contributing